Susheel4115/Eastvantage-react-assignment/README.md

-# Getting Started with Create React App with typescript template.🐱‍💻🐱‍💻
+# Getting Started with Create React App and typescript template.🐱‍💻🐱‍💻

 # Axios is a simple promise based HTTP client for the browser and node.js.🕸